ichortower/Nightshade/docs/README.md

     of the current active season.
 If you are viewing a profile from another season when you exit, the mod will immediately switch to the one matching the season.

+If you would like, you **can** edit Nightshade's config.json by hand.
+However, please note that the values in the config are mostly floating-point, even though the UI presents most of them as integers.

 ## Depth of Field